-The financial statements have been prepared on a historical cost basis, except for investments held at fair value through profit and loss, which are measured at fair value.
+The financial statements have been prepared on a historical cost basis, except for investments held at fair value through profit or loss ("FVTPL"), which are measured at fair value.

 2. BASIS OF PRESENTATION (continued)

 (d) Functional and presentation currency

 These financial statements are presented in Canadian dollars, which is the Fund's functional currency.